-5. Fill the burette with the provided thiosulfate solution using a beaker.
+5. Fill the burette with the provided thiosulfate solution using a beaker and glass transfer funnel.
 Titrate the content of the Erlenmeyer flask with constant swirling.
 When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_1 .
+Record the titration volume, V_1 .

-6. Repeat the procedure (steps 3-5) as needed.
+6. Repeat the procedure (steps 3-5).
+The analysis should be done in triplicates.

-r

-Mass of potassium iodate

-(report the value on the label)
+Mass of potassium iodate (report the value on the label)